NahomeYo/SPU_CSC3220_W25_T4/Notes_yohannesn1.md

 Combine the journal entry and mood entry (mood should be a part of the journal entry, as a single entity).
 Add a few more attributes to the schedule.
 Mood should be associated with a task.

+2/7:

+moodCategory should be a derived attribute, because it borrows from the regular attribute, moodRating deadlineCountdown is also derived, for it borrows from the regular attribute deadline duration is also derived, for it borrows from startTime and endTime (making this a way for students to reflect on the actual amount of time it takes for them to study)